 Farther south and right off Interstate 90, the lakes around Coeur d’Alene can be ice skating havens.
 When the temperature stays low enough (most often in January and February), the most reliable place to skate near Coeur d’Alene is Fernan Lake.
 There are no real amenities here for skaters, but the forest-flanked lake’s close proximity to town makes wintry bliss just a quick trip away for all ages and skating abilities.

-North of Coeur d’Alene on Idaho Highway 41, Twin Lakes and Spirit Lake freeze often enough to be reliable ice skating destinations during cold stretches.
+North of Coeur d’Alene on state Highway 41, Twin Lakes and Spirit Lake freeze often enough to be reliable ice skating destinations during cold stretches.
 Both areas are hot spots for ice fishing, but skaters are always welcome.

 At the southern end of Lake Coeur d’Alene, cold snaps freeze the shallow waters of a small lagoon at Heyburn State Park, the oldest state park in the Pacific Northwest.

-On the eastern side of the lake along Idaho Highway 3, Killarney Lake and Rose Lake are known to freeze most winters, giving skaters and ice fishers frequent chances to share the fun frozen waters.
+On the eastern side of the lake along state Highway 3, Killarney Lake and Rose Lake are known to freeze most winters, giving skaters and ice fishers frequent chances to share the fun frozen waters.

 This story originally appeared in the January/February 2021 edition of the AAA Washington member magazine, Journey.